felvin-search/docs/rfcs/README.md

 As long as it needs to be.

 ## How often should I write RFC?
-Do it often, its good to think about what are you doing before you do it?
+Do it often, its good to think about what are you doing before you do it.

+## Should I wait for the RFC process to be completed before I code things out?
+No. Do it as soon as you think its time.